paravsingla/paravsingla.github.io/index.md

 * a resume-like website where I list my accomplishments and accolades.
 Guess what?
 This ain't that.
 * a portfolio to showcase my work.
 Nope, none of that here.

 Well, then you ask, justifiably annoyed, what is this website for?
-Why would someone buy a domain name, set up a webpage, write so much text for nothing?
+Why would someone buy a domain name, set up a webpage, write all this text for nothing?

 ## Its not for nothing